F.W. Barnes and Son Funeral Directors' FAQ

 Can I have a funeral in Ballarat on a weekend?

 F.W.
-Barnes and Son can arrange for a Saturday funeral in Ballarat but, like most other undertakers and funeral directors, we do not offer Sunday funeral services.
+Barnes and Son can arrange for a Saturday funeral in Ballarat but, like most other funeral directors, we do not offer Sunday funeral services.
 Please be aware that a Saturday funeral might incur additional costs.

 Do you have a hearse or do we have to hire one for a Ballarat funeral?